andrewjw/site/_drafts/leadev-london-2023-day-2.md

 Create a sense of shared accountability and empowerment.

-Look at the mean number of interupted nights.
+Look at the mean number of interrupted nights.

 To improve the on-call experience tackle: